sarthak-here/computer-agent/README.md

 # Computer-Using Agent (CUA)

-> An AI that sees your screen and controls your computer — autonomously.
+> An AI that sees your screen and controls your computer — autonomously

 ---